What is wrong with traditional martial arts.(JOE DON”T KNOW)

 We have all heard the boxing commentators speak of ” the button”.
 This is a strike to a precise area of the jaw causing a knock out.
 It is not magic that causes this to work, it is physiology.
 We all know about sealing air and sealing blood with various chokes.
 These are but a few of the fundamental skills found in traditional martial art.
 A precise strike to the liver, the kidney, or even the bladder could be very painful and even dangerous in the long term.

 In jujitsu for example, Blood and air chokes are trained intensely.
 You work joint locks and leverages as well.
 Until you are proficient at a technique, you drill it with the compliance of your partners.
 Over time you build resistance and then pressure test in a more open setting.
 To do these carelessly would result in far fewer practitioners, so you use the drills as learning tools.
-In essence these are the very same skills that Joe Rogan denies credibility to traditional martial arts.
-They are simply introduced in a different frame then he is accustomed to.
-With examination he would find that the traditional martial artists will focus on training the four excellence’s of their: striking, kicking, seizing, and grappling.
+In essence these are the very same skills that Joe Rogan denies credibility to in the traditional martial arts.
+With formal examination he would find that the traditional martial artists will focus on training the four excellence’s of their: striking, kicking, seizing, and grappling.